Quantitative mobile gamma-ray spectrometry through Bayesian inference: Results

-While \cref{eq:BayesTheorem} is analytically intractable for general likelihood and prior distributions \cite{Gelman2013}, advances in Bayesian computation over the past decades have made accurate numerical approximations feasible.
-State-of-the-art algorithms such as Markov chain Monte Carlo (MCMC) \cite{Metropolis1953,Hastings1970,Duane1987,Foreman-Mackey2013a,Goodman2010} and nested sampling (NS) \cite{Skilling2004a,Feroz2009a,Handley2015a,Speagle2020a,Buchner2021c,Ashton2022a} can now be readily employed to explore the posterior distribution even in highly complex inverse problems.
-However, these methods remain computationally demanding, often requiring \mymatht{\geq\!\myOrdernum{1d4}} forward model evaluations for a single inference task.
-Consequently, the development of forward models that can be evaluated rapidly is a key prerequisite for the practical implementation of the proposed Bayesian FSA methodology.
+While both the posterior and Bayesian evidence are analytically intractable for general likelihood and prior distributions \cite{Gelman2013}, advances in Bayesian computation over the past decades have enabled their numerical estimation with controllable accuracy and precision.
+State-of-the-art approaches, including Markov chain Monte Carlo (MCMC) methods \cite{Metropolis1953,Hastings1970,Foreman-Mackey2013a,Goodman2010} combined with MCMC-based evidence estimators \cite{Perrakis2014,Metodiev2024,Llorente2023}, as well as nested sampling (NS) \cite{Skilling2006a,Feroz2009a,Speagle2020a,Buchner2021c,Ashton2022a}, can now be employed to efficiently explore posterior distributions and estimate Bayesian evidences, even for highly complex inverse problems.
+However, these methods remain computationally demanding, often requiring \mymatht{\myOrdernum{1d4}} likelihood evaluations for a single inference task in MGRS-like inverse problems, depending on convergence and precision requirements (see \cref{subsec:bayescompmethod}).
+Consequently, the development of likelihood models that can be evaluated rapidly is a key prerequisite for the practical implementation of the proposed Bayesian FSA methodology.